junwei890/university-marketplace-chatbot-assessment/PROCESS_LOG.md

     - Provide scenarios which the LLM should handle, the steps to handling such scenarios and references which the LLM can use.
     - Provide scenarios which the LLM should escalate and steps of escalating.
     - For all scenarios, include the format of reply.

+### When writing prompt
+I realised that I'm not writing a prompt for an AI agent but a chatbot, so its capabilities in regard to handling complex requests and tasks that are out of scope would be limited to raising tickets to human moderators.
+So the only thing I can do to reduce burden on human moderators would be to handle tasks like analysing product listings and user profiles and determining ban periods.
+This helps streamline the banning process for humans, reducing their workload.

+### Final structure
+1) **Persona**
+2) **Context**
+3) **Tasks**
+    - How to categorise tasks.
+    - Steps to handle task.
+    - References to help in handling task.
+    - Appropriate tone and format of response.
+4) **Catchall**
+    - If any task can't be categorised.
+5) **Post solution steps**
+    - What to do after handling task